×

 When we asked expats and global nomads about their social experiences in Dusseldorf, they replied:

 "Expats, retirees and digital nomads living in Dusseldorf typically have an active social life.
 There are many opportunities to meet people and make friends, such as joining local clubs and organizations, attending cultural events, and exploring the city's vibrant nightlife.
 Expats often find that the city's international community is welcoming and friendly, making it easy to make connections and build relationships.
-Additionally, the city's excellent public transportation system makes it easy to get around and explore the city, allowing expats to take advantage of all that Dusseldorf has to offer," remarked one expat in Dusseldorf.
+Additionally, the city's excellent public transportation system makes it easy to get around and explore the city, allowing expats to take advantage of all that Dusseldorf has to offer," commented one expat living in Dusseldorf, Germany.

 "Dusseldorf is a vibrant city with a lively social scene.
 There are plenty of bars, clubs, and restaurants to explore, as well as a variety of cultural events and activities.
 The city is known for its nightlife, with many bars and clubs offering live music and entertainment.
 There are also plenty of outdoor activities to enjoy, such as cycling, walking, and running along the Rhine River.
-Dusseldorf is also home to a number of festivals throughout the year, including the Carnival of Cultures and the Christmas Market," said one expat.
+Dusseldorf is also home to a number of festivals throughout the year, including the Carnival of Cultures and the Christmas Market," commented one expat living in Dusseldorf, Germany.

 What advice to expats in Dusseldorf have about housing?